moglerdev/ShelfGuardian/README.md

 ### Notifications

-To send notifications, we use the `FhirbaseMessaging` service from Google Firebase.
+To send notifications, we use the `FirebaseMessaging` service from Google Firebase.
 This service allows us to send notifications to all devices linked to the same account.
 We use this service to send daily notifications for products nearing their minimum durability dates.
-We created a Supabase Edge Function to send the notification to `FhirbaseMessaging`, and created a background service that triggers the Edge Function every day at 8:00 AM.
+We created a Supabase Edge Function to send the notification to `FirebaseMessaging`, and created a background service that triggers the Edge Function every day at 8:00 AM.

 ### Barcode Recognition